Rather watch a video? Click here!

 Perdoo’s Ultimate Goal

-Our Ultimate Goal is to help SMEs & mid-market organizations realize their ambitions, and become the leading OKR tool in Europe and North America.
+At Perdoo, our Ultimate Goal is to help ambitious organizations accelerate or sustain their growth, and be the leading OKR platform in Europe and North America.

 Let’s break this down:

 Our answers to the 3 questions explain to everyone in our team what our playing field looks like and what it takes to win.
 The impact of these choices is huge.
-For example, our product roadmap is heavily influenced by the feedback that we receive from SMEs and mid-market businesses, instead of large enterprises (I’m sure it’s the other way around for our competitors).
-And while local players in lower-income countries may copy us and undercut our price (now or in the future), these aren’t battles worth fighting for us.
+For example, while local players in lower-income countries may copy us and undercut our price, these aren’t battles worth fighting for us.